ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## restore_replace_external_table_functions_to_null

 For testing purposes.
-Replaces all external engines to Null to not initiate external connections.
+Replaces all external table functions to Null to not initiate external connections.

 Default value: `False`